AriFordsham/GHCWiki/sebastian-and-simon.md

     - Refinement type semantics emerge when combined with Gamma.
 Gamma is the part left of the |, Delta/Nabla the predicate on the right
   - Use semicolon, sequence
   - Implementation
+  - V
+    - judgment seems like the best option
+    - generate-and-test style (with a little guidance by Delta for instantiating to the right cons?)
+    - Without guidance potentially diverges, because we might keep on instantiating i.e. the cons constructor
+    - Fuel-based?
+We don't generally terminate anyway, so we need some kind of termination criterion
+    - For error messages, we want to enumerate breadth-first style, and mostly not recursively (so `_:_` instead of `_:[]`, `_:_:[]`, etc.).
+But for inhabitation testing that mostly doesn't matter, I think.
+We just have to be "sure" that there is an inhabitant.

+- #915: Specialisation through type classes/defunctionalisation

 - https://github.com/ghc-proposals/ghc-proposals/pull/43 Or patterns: Potential bachelor's thesis?
   - osa1 ultimately after a long and tedious discussion gave up.